SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 It was the back of the card that mattered most. **It told a story with numbers!**

-The student bought the baseball card and took it home.
+He bought the baseball card and took it home.

 **1974 Topps Henry Aaron "Home Run King" Baseball Card**